Ayrx/blog/posts/2018-09-07-using-a-non-system-libc.md

 When developing exploits, especially heap exploits, the glibc version the binary is linked against will affect the specific offsets that is used in the exploit code.
 Efforts like the [libc-database][libc-database] help by making it easy to look up memory addresses from a specific libc.
+However, it is still useful to be able to test out an exploit against an older libc, especially since the older libc might not have specific heap mitigations that can make writing an exploit easier.

-When it comes to testing out the exploit, the most common approach is probably to build an isolated environment with the specific version of glibc with a tool like QEMU or Docker.
+The most common approach is probably to build an isolated environment with the specific version of glibc with a tool like QEMU or Docker.
 This approach can be annoying since it takes time and effort to install all your tooling in the QEMU or Docker environment.

-An alternative approach can be to rewrite the binary to link to a non-system libc.
+An alternative approach can be to rewrite the binary to link to a non-system libc on your host machine.
 This is not as easy as simply setting something like `LD_LIBRARY_PATH`.
 With glibc, the path of the interpreter, `ld-linux.so.2` is  hardcoded into the binary at build time.
 The version of `ld-linux.so.2` MUST match `libc.so.6` or there will be errors when the binary is ran.

 To use a non-system libc with a ELF binary, we must do two things: